antipodalclimate/IS2-Gridded-Products/README.md

 **Output/**
   Subfolder that contains output from Analysis scripts.
 Output data will be in subfolders of the form HEM-GRID (i.e. NH-100x100 is NH gridded data on a 100x100 km gridding).
 This data is large and is ignored here except for showing directory structure.

+**Supporting_Files/**
+      - **KDTrees/**
+        These are the set of KDTree searchers which should be developed before running Analysis scripts.
+Code to generate them is provided.
+These are used to ascertain how to convert an IS2 track to a gridded location on the globe.
+      - **Grid_Files/**
+        These are grid files for the 25km polar stereographic grid.
+They are helpful for generating the tree searchers.